FoxyNPF/foxynpf.github.io/_posts/2019-4-8-SQLrat Analysis.md

 ![vba](/images/SQLrat/vb6.png)

-When the malicious Word document is opened and the VBS script is launched the following files are dropped by the document, which matches the previous static analysis of the document:
+When the malicious Word document is opened and the VBA code is launched the following files are dropped by the document, which matches the previous static analysis of the document:

 ``C:\Users\Admin\AppData\Roaming\Microsoft\Templates\dir.nfo``
 ``MD5 - e2e80557fabc309e94103186edfde664``